Get the facts

 What is steaming?

-Robbery sometimes happens in gangs.
-Steaming is a type of robbery that is uncommon, but does sometimes happen - mainly on public transport.
+Robbery sometimes happens in gangs or groups.
+Steaming is a type of robbery that is uncommon, but does sometimes happen.
 Steaming is where a group of people rob an individual or other group of people, often using the threat of, or actual violence.
 Find out more about staying safe when you travel.

 One of the most common things to have stolen is a mobile phone:

-- According to the National Mobile Phone Crime Unit mobile phones are stolen in around half of all street crime.
+- According to the National Mobile Phone Crime Unit mobile phones is the most frequently stolen item in street crime.

 - They also say that in approximately a third of all cases it is the only item of property stolen.